Michael Crichton: Literary technique and style

 The use of author surrogate was a feature of Crichton's writings from the beginning of his career.
 In A Case of Need, one of his pseudonymous whodunit stories, Crichton used first-person narrative to portray the hero, a Bostonian pathologist, who is running against the clock to clear a friend's name from medical malpractice in a girl's death from a hack-job abortion.
 Crichton has used the literary technique known as the false document.
 Eaters of the Dead is a "recreation" of the Old English epic Beowulf presented as a scholarly translation of Ahmad ibn Fadlan's 10th century manuscript.
 The Andromeda Strain and Jurassic Park incorporate fictionalized scientific documents in the form of diagrams, computer output, DNA sequences, footnotes, and bibliography.
 The Terminal Man and State of Fear include authentic published scientific works that illustrate the premise point.
 Crichton often employs the premise of diverse experts or specialists assembled to tackle a unique problem requiring their individual talents and knowledge.
 The premise was used for The Andromeda Strain, Sphere, Jurassic Park, and, to a lesser extent, Timeline.
 Sometimes the individual characters in this dynamic work in the private sector and are suddenly called upon by the government to form an immediate response team once some incident or discovery triggers their mobilization.
 This premise or plot device has been imitated and used by other authors and screenwriters in several books, movies and television shows since.

 Personal life

-As an adolescent Crichton felt isolated because of his height (6 ft 9 in, or 206 cm).
+Crichton was tall (6 ft 9 in, or 206 cm).
+His height made him feel isolated as an adolescent.
 During the 1970s and 1980s, he consulted psychics and enlightenment gurus to make him feel more socially acceptable and to improve his positive karma.
 As a result of these experiences, Crichton practiced meditation throughout much of his life.
-He is often regarded as a deist; however, he never publicly confirmed this.
+While he is often regarded as a deist, he never publicly confirmed this.
 When asked in an online Q&A if he were a spiritual person, Crichton responded with: "Yes, but it is difficult to talk about."

 Crichton was a workaholic.
 When drafting a novel, which would typically take him six or seven weeks, Crichton withdrew completely to follow what he called "a structured approach" of ritualistic self-denial.
-As he neared writing the end of each book, he would rise increasingly early each day, meaning that he would sleep for less than four hours by going to bed at 10 p.m. and waking at 2 am.
+As he neared writing the end of each book, he would rise increasingly early each day, meaning that he would sleep for less than four hours by going to bed at 10 p.m. and waking at 2 a.m.